Terms and Conditions for Usage of maritimedocumentation.us Website

-- [This is not a government sponsored website, but is a private fee-for-service company assisting private vessel owners in seeking registrations, renewals, and other documentation requirement of the National Vessel Documentation Center of the U.S. Coast Guard]
+- This is not a government sponsored website, but is a private fee-for-service company assisting private vessel owners in seeking registrations, renewals, and other documentation requirements of the National Vessel Documentation Center of the U.S. Coast Guard.

-- Please be advised that applications submitted over the weekend will be processed the following Monday.
+- Please be advised that certain applications submitted over the weekend will be processed the following business day.

-- Vessel Certificates of Documentation are mailed out by the National Vessel Documentation Center, and as such, MDC is not responsible for lost, damaged or destroyed mail.
+- Vessel Certificates of Documentation are mailed out by the National Vessel Documentation Center, and as such, Maritime Documentation Center is not responsible for lost, damaged or destroyed mail.

 - I understand that submitting an application for vessel documentation will supersede the current/pending application for that vessel.

-- Under certain circumstances within a 24 hour period the possibility of a refund may apply.
-To cancel an application that you have placed with Maritime Documentation Center, you must contact customer support by email (firstname.lastname@example.org) or by phone (1-800-535-8570).
+- To cancel an application that you have placed with Maritime Documentation Center, you must contact customer support by email (firstname.lastname@example.org) or by phone (1-800-535-8570).
 When contacting customer support to cancel an application, please be ready to provide your name, the vessel’s official number and your contact information.
 Every effort will be made to accommodate the cancellation, however, please note that if the application has been processed by Maritime Documentation Center a refund cannot be issued.

 - 90-Day Period to Respond to Deficiency in your Documentation: I understand that if I do not respond to deficiency and or additional documentation requests necessary to complete the application processing requirements within 90 days of the date of the deficiency request or 90 days of the document request, my application will be canceled and all fees will remain non-refundable.

 3. Disputed Charges